cs1302uga/cs1302-tutorials/recursion.md

    } // InfRecursion
    ```

-Eventually, the program will end because it will run out of memory (stack space).
-You will
+Eventually, the program will throw a `RuntimeException` because it runs out of memory (stack space).
+You should
 see an error that looks something like the following:

    ```